cfengine/documentation/README.md

 * stick to black, white, and grey
 * avoid background fill colors on large items

-### Code

-* use proper, consistent indentation **TODO: coding style guide**
-* always run it through Pygments plus the appropriate lexer
-* avoid custom color schemes and hand-coded HTML
-* document the example after the example code
+## Technical reference documentation

-### Structure of technical reference documentation
+### Structure

-The structure of the technical documentation about CFEngine attributes or functions is as follows:
+The structure of the technical documentation about CFEngine attributes, functions etc is as follows:

     ### Language Element